tshepang/seaplane/docs/GETTING_STARTED.md

 d4e877b7  mellow-order  seaplane-demo/nginx-hello:latest  1    INF  auto  false
 ```

-Notice a bunch of default values because we didn't specify anything in particular other than an
+Notice a bunch of default values because we didn't specify anything in
-`image`.
+particular other than an `image`.

 Let's say we wanted to edit this Flight Plan to include in another Formation.
-We could create
-an entirely new Flight Plan via the `seaplane flight plan` command, but instead let's just edit the
+We could create an entirely new Flight Plan via the `seaplane flight plan`
-one we've already made.
+command, but instead let's just edit the one we've already made.

 Let's say that we actually don't want to be running the `:latest` tag, we
 *actually* want to pin to a specific digest.
 We'll use
+`sha256:33d30466bb608f607a8d708d39bf13ec7a908dde1a8a8b228f7f3f4c6a4d1bdf` for
-`sha256:33d30466bb608f607a8d708d39bf13ec7a908dde1a8a8b228f7f3f4c6a4d1bdf` for this example.
+this example.

+> **Note**
-**SIDE NOTE:** Even when you specify `:latest` Seaplane pins your containers to
+> Even when you specify `:latest` Seaplane pins your containers to the last
-the last digest at that point so that your Flights don't change out from under
+> digest at that point so that your Flights don't change out from under you.
-you.
-The example commands are somewhat contrived and purely to demonstrate the
+> The example commands are somewhat contrived and purely to demonstrate the CLI
-CLI and how to use it.
+> and how to use it.

-When using `seaplane flight edit` we must specify a `NAME` or an `ID` (local ID) that we want to
+When using `seaplane flight edit` we must specify a `NAME` or an `ID` (local
-edit, along with any parameters we'd like to change.
+ID) that we want to edit, along with any parameters we'd like to change.

 ```console
 $ seaplane flight edit d4e8 --image seaplane_demo/nginxdemos/hello@sha256:33d30466bb608f607a8d708d39bf13ec7a908dde1a8a8b228f7f3f4c6a4d1bdf